emberjs/website/source/blog/2013-08-31-ember-1-0-released.md

   Ember as early as you did.
 * McGraw-Hill Education Labs, which has been funding Ember work for over a year, with great patience, resolve and vision.
-* Tilde, which employees Tom, Yehuda, Peter and Leah, and which handles much of the (unseen) administrative work of the project.
+* Tilde, which employs Tom, Yehuda, Peter and Leah, and which handles much of the (unseen) administrative work of the project.
 * Billy's Billings, which has given Sebastian Selund time to work on Ember, and hosted the work on `ember-animated-outlet`, which will make its way into a